newpeas/forpeas/README.md

-this is the last commit message i have been adding to the  read me file revert back if any changes needded
+this is the last commit message i have been adding to the  read me file revert back if any changes  required